wp-plugins/simple-share-buttons-adder/readme.txt

 9. Use the widget option to add share buttons!

 == Changelog ==

+= 2.9 =
+* Fizes a clash of a function name with other plugins.
+* Fixes blank URL for Twitter when Bit.ly limit is exceeded.

 = 2.8 =
 * Now you can use the widget option to add your share buttons!